-The VSL used by SCAQMD in its 2012 Socioeconomic Analysis was \$6.1 million to \$6.7 million (2005 dollars), based on a meta-analysis by Kochi et al., which equates to \$7.1 million to \$7.8 million if inflated to 2013 dollars.^{20,21} While the central value from the Robinson and Hammitt review is somewhat higher, the range they recommend encompasses that value.
-Note, however, that the Kochi et al. estimate would be larger than \$7.8 million if also adjusted for changes in real income.22
+The VSL used by SCAQMD in its 2012 Socioeconomic Analysis was \$6.1 million to \$6.7 million (2005 dollars), based on a meta-analysis by Kochi et al., which equates to \$7.1 million to \$7.8 million if inflated to 2013 dollars.
+The range reflects adjustment of a point estimate from the Kochi et al. study to the income levels of the 21 sub-county regions addressed in the 2012 report.
+While the central value from the Robinson and Hammitt review is somewhat higher, the range they recommend encompasses these values.
+Note, however, that the Kochi et al. estimates for 2013 would be larger if also adjusted for changes in real income since 2005.